Louis-DR/OmniCores-BuildingBlocks/sources/clock/clock_multiplexer/clock_multiplexer.md

 The enable signals are driven by the correct value of `select` (`0` for `enable_clock_0` and `1` for `enable_clock_1`), but only when the synchronized enable signal of the other clock is low.
 This ensures that both clocks cannot be enabled at once.

-Those two mecanisms ensure the glitch-free operation of the multiplexer.
+Those two mechanisms ensure the glitch-free operation of the multiplexer.
 The clocks are gated by their enable signal using a simple AND gate, and are then ORed together to get `clock_out`.

 ## Paths